 Winemakers and their grape growers

 Winemaking is truly a skill to admire.
-There’s certainly a pinch of magic that goes into crafting a bunch of grapes into delicious wine.
+There’s a touch of magic that goes into crafting a bunch of grapes into delicious wine.

-It can sometimes be hard to recognise their hard work, so here’s winemaker Nigel Dolan from Dolan & Dunn putting the spotlight on his grape growers.
+They really are unsung heroes, so here’s winemaker Nigel Dolan from Dolan & Dunn to introduce his grape growers.

 Guy is a fifth-generation descendant of William Formby, who purchased the property in 1882, originally as a staging post for the Adelaide to Melbourne stage coach.
 In 1891 the first vines were planted on the property’s rich soils on the Bremer River floodplains.
 Now some 128 years later, amongst vineyards planted by subsequent generations, those original and venerable Shiraz vines still do their thing – quietly and confidently producing wines of their place and time.